- Location: Nashville, TN

 Pacific Coast League

 After the 1997 season, the American Association ceased operations, so the Sounds moved to the Pacific Coast League.
 They also joined the Pittsburgh Pirates farm system at this time.
 Under the Pirates, they mostly struggled on the field but did reach the league championship series in 2003, again finishing as runner-up.
 Another highlight that year was pitcher John Wasdin throwing a perfect game on April 7th against the Albuquerque Isotopes.
 Since 2005, the Sounds have been a Milwaukee Brewers affiliate.
 In their first year with the Brewers, led by top prospects Prince Fielder, Rickie Weeks, Corey Hart, and Nelson Cruz (who was named the playoff MVP), they won the PCL title, giving Nashville its first championship in over two decades.
 They made the playoffs again in 2006, but failed to defend their title.
 In 2007, Manny Parra, one of the most coveted draft-and-follow players ever signed, threw a perfect game for the Sounds.
-The Sounds were scheduled to move into a new downtown ballpark called First Tennessee Field in 2008, but due to problems with financing and design plans, the deal fell through and the new stadium will not be built.
+The Sounds were scheduled to move into a new downtown ballpark called First Tennessee Field in 2008, but due to problems with financing and design plans, the deal fell through and the new stadium was not built immediately.
+In fact, it took until 2015 for the move to the new facility to happen.

 - Bill Traughber: Nashville Baseball History: From Sulphur Dell to the Sounds, Summer Game Books, South Orange, NJ, 2017.
 ISBN 978-1-938545-83-2